felixrl/godot-debug-console/addons/debug_console/README.md

 - Stack trace in the Logger
 - Separate Logger instances?
 - `help` command for the Console.
 Prints brief summaries for all commands by using another `summary` registry.
 Prints longer description when called with a command keyword, using `description` registry.
-- `CommandRegistry` should be accessible by a global singleton for easier use.
 - Separate console log and event log for easier filtering/selection.